whtakeda/cardcollection/readme.md

 * Improve status/message feedback in games.
 * More detailed instructions
 * Add animation for "flipping" card over
-* Add support for mobile devices
+* Add support for mobile device